cwarden45/DTC_Scripts/Dante_Labs/README.md

 While I didn't see any inconsistent genotypes by eye between the "Wellness and Lifestyle" reports for 23andMe and AncestryDNA data, I am a [cystic fibrosis carrier](http://cdwscience.blogspot.com/2019/08/digging-deeper-into-my-cystic-fibrosis.html) and **both reports from Dante Labs *incorrectly* said that I was *not* an cystic fibrosis carrier**.
 So, I would say that there was at least 1 serious problem that I found with each report.

 I was also a little concerned that the link to upload my "Wellness & Lifestyle" 23andMe data actually said "AncestryDNA: Fitness (Kit ID: TPD16382842155959)" as well as "Upload Your Genetic Data from 23andMe".
 However, the report I recieved was in fact different than the other reports (so, I would consider this a minor typo.)

+## Strategy #2: Submit Sample to Generate HiFi Reads

+Order submitted on 12/26/2022